allegroai/clearml-docs/docs/hyperdatasets/overview.md

 * Enabling complex applications like collaborative (federated) learning.

-## Hyperdataset Components
+## Hyper-Dataset Components

-A hyperdataset is composed of the following components:
+A Hyper-Dataset is composed of the following components:

 * [Frames](frames.md)
     * [SingleFrames](single_frames.md)